Question: Should I move my personal pension fund to a SIPP?

 It is worth considering why you are looking at a SIPP, instead of your personal pension.

-Is the investment options and the way they charge.
-Personal pensions typically charge a % fee for the product, whereas SIPPs mostly have fixed fees which can be more cost effective for some clients, particularly if you don’t transact often.
+One of the key differences between a SIPP and a personal pension is the investment options and the way they charge.
+Personal pensions typically charge a % fee for the product, whereas SIPPs mostly have fixed fees which can be more cost-effective for some clients, particularly if you don’t transact often.

 From an investment choice perspective, most modern personal pension contracts offer quite a wide choice of investments so it is worth looking at what you have available within your existing personal pension.
 You may be able to self-manage your personal pension without transferring it, if the provider allows this.

-If you are looking to invest in single company shares, investment trusts, or investment funds that are not widely available, you will typically have a lot more choice within a SIPP.
+If you are looking to invest in single company shares, investment trusts, or investment funds that are not widely available, you will typically have a lot more choices within a SIPP.

 Often the terminology confuses investors, as in reality there is not that much difference between the two nowadays.
 If you decide to self-manage the pension, bear in mind the level of risk that you are taking with your funds, and if this is appropriate for your circumstances.